Stone CNC Operator Jobs in Australia: Bridge Saw, Waterjet & CNC Programmer Roles (2026)

 • Shift allowances for afternoon and night work

-• Tool allowances and safety equipment provision
+• Tool allowances and PPE provision (P2/P3 respirators in stone shops)

 • Professional development and training opportunities